shariq1989/receipt-catcher/README.md

 ### Continuous Integration (5 points)

 1. We have a Continuous Integration system running.
-2. We only work on the main/trunk/master together-there are no long-lived code branches.
+2. We only work on the main/trunk/master together - there are no long-lived code branches.
 3. The CI system automatically builds our code every time we push to main/trunk/master.
 4. The CI system automatically executes all our tests every time it builds the code.
 5. Evidence that CI system exists and behaves properly: